-Heart disease continues to be a leading cause of death in the US, claiming the lives of nearly 700,000 Americans each year.
+ing cause of death in the US, claiming the lives of nearly 700,000 Americans each year.
 While many cardiovascular treatments have improved and become less invasive, traditional heart valve surgery remains highly invasive and is associated with lengthy recovery times.
+Given the risks associated with open heart surgeries, many patients delay treatment, unwittingly increasing their health risks as well as the chances they may be too weak later on for open heart surgery.

+ceptional outcomes."

-Given the risks associated with open heart surgeries, many patients delay treatment, unwittingly increasing their health risks as well as the chances they may be too weak later on for open for management of chronic pain MINNEAPOLIS/PHILADELPHIA, many emergency department and Aug 10: MOBE and Override has outpatient visits as patients without announced an innovative, partnered chronic pain, according to data from Milliman.
-"Unfortunately, there are approach to help people in chronic pain.
-MOBE is a health outcomes very few solutions adequately addressing the root issues of chronic company that uses health care data pain.
-This partnership directly adanalytics to inform its high-touch, dresses the problem in a risk-free way for the payer," said Dr. David J. Shulkin, former Secretary of the U.S. Department of Veterans Affairs and co-founder of Override.
+heart valve disease to be addressed with a small incision in the groin, without stopping the heart or opening the chest as required in open heart surgery.
+Firms can provide patients with real relief many emergency department and outpatient visits as patients without chronic pain, according to data from very few solutions adequately addressing the root issues of chronic pain.
+This partnership directly addresses the problem in a risk-free way for the payer," said Dr. David